Affordable Ottawa Theft & Robbery Defence Lawyers

 We will then begin work on your defence, liasing with the prosecution and examining all the evidence against you.

-Are the penalties the same for first-time offenders of theft?
+Are penalties the same for a first-time theft offence in Ontario?

 If you have no previous convictions, it is generally more straightforward to secure a lighter sentence if you are convicted.